wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab3.md

 * You have the supervisor's access to the Tenant Management Portal.
 * Agent is part of 2 Teams.
 * Webex Calling extensions are assigned to a WxCC users (agent and supervisor).
+3. You also must complete the **Lab 2: IVR Contact Routing:**
+* Simple flow configured and making a call tested